Alejogb1/job-board/blog-data/why-am-i-getting-an-error-while-using-gpu-on-a-unet-with-flux-in-julia.md

 id: "why-am-i-getting-an-error-while-using-gpu-on-a-unet-with-flux-in-julia"
 ---

-Alright, let's address this error you're encountering with your UNET and GPU usage within the Flux.jl framework in Julia.
+, let's address this error you're encountering with your UNET and GPU usage within the Flux.jl framework in Julia.
 I've certainly been down similar roads before, particularly when pushing models to leverage the acceleration capabilities of a GPU.
 It's often a confluence of configuration, data types, and specific operations that can trigger these issues.

 From what I've gleaned over the years, and through my own experiments, the challenges with GPUs and Flux often stem from a few core areas.
 Let's dive into the potential culprits, and how to mitigate them.